Holmes7/CF-Static-Site-Enhancer/README.md

 # CF Static Site Enhancer

-This browser extension aims towards adding features to the static codeforces sites.
+This browser extension aims towards enhancing the static codeforces websites with additional features so that you get a complete environment during contests

 ### Features include